DanielCosme/personal/content/portfolio/curious-ape.md

 very little room for analysis over time.
 Also, 3 out of 4 habits are already being tracked automatically from my daily usage of certain services (fitbit, toggl, etc); Given that my data from these services is readily available from their public API's, the process of tracking my habits is ripe for **automation**.
-Moreover, having my data segregated over different services I will be giving up on the benefits of: correlations, averages and trends, not to mention that I will not own the data, not really, unless I control the database.
+Moreover, by having my data segregated over different services I will be giving up on the benefits of: correlations, averages and trends, not to mention that I will not own the data, not really, unless I control the database.